Pangasinan: Palaris Liberation

-Philippine revolution against Spain
+Philippine Revolution

 The Katipunan, a nationalist secret society, was founded on July 7, 1892, with the aim of uniting the peoples of the Philippines in the fight for independence and religious freedom.
-The Philippine Revolution began on August 26, 1896, and was led by the leader of the Katipunan, Andres Bonifacio.
-On November 18, 1897, a Katipunan council was formed in western Pangasinan with Presidente Generalisimo Roman Manalang and General Mauro Ortiz.
+The Philippine Revolution began on August 23, 1896, and was led by the Supremo, Andrés Bonifacio.
+On November 18, 1897, a Katipunan council was formed in Western Pangasinan with Presidente Generalisimo Roman Manalang and General Mauro Ortiz.

 General Emilio Aguinaldo proclaimed Philippine independence on June 12, 1898.
 Dagupan, the major commercial center of Pangasinan, was surrounded by Katipunan forces on July 18, 1898.
 The Battle of Dagupan lasted from July 18 to 23 of that year with the surrender of 1,500 Spanish soldiers under Commander Federico J. Ceballos and Governor Joaquin de Orengochea.

-The Battle of Dagupan was fought by local Katipuneros under the command of General Francisco Makabulos and the last remnants of the once mighty Spanish Army under General Francisco Ceballos.
+It was fought by local Katipuneros under the command of General Francisco Makabulos and the last remnants of the once mighty Spanish Army under General Ceballos.
 Three local heroes fought in the five-day battle, Don Daniel Maramba of Santa Barbara, Don Vicente Prado of San Jacinto and Don Juan Quezada of Dagupan.
 Their armies amassed in Dagupan making a last stand at the brick-walled Catholic Church.

 Maramba led the liberation of the town of Santa Barbara on March 7, 1898, following a signal for simultaneous attack from Makabulos.
-Hearing that Santa Barbara fell to the rebels Spanish forces in Dagupan attempted to retake the town but were repelled by Maramba's forces.
-After the setback the Spanish decided to concentrate their forces in Lingayen in order to protect the provincial capital.
+Hearing that Santa Barbara fell to rebel forces, the Spanish in Dagupan attempted to retake the town but were repelled by Maramba's forces.
+After the setback, the Spanish decided to concentrate their forces in Lingayen in order to protect the provincial capital.
 This allowed Maramba to expand his operations to include Malasiqui, Urdaneta and Mapandan which he defeated in succession.
 He then defeated the town of Mangaldan before proceeding to the last Spanish garrison in Dagupan.
 On March 7, 1898, rebels under the command of Prado and Quesada attacked convents in the province of Zambales which now constitute western Pangasinan.